 What else should you know?
 Founded as recently in 2009, Leipzig’s history is almost a super-charged version of Hoffenheim’s: they sprinted up through the divisions in successive years and even finished as Bundesliga runners-up in their debut campaign back in 2016-17.

-Hugely ambitious and with their sights firmly set in dislodging Bayern sooner rather than later, the arrival of Nagelsmann as head coach at the start of the season was a huge boost for the club.
-They play exciting, entertaining and fast-paced football, with the likes of Christopher Nkunku, Emil Forsberg and 21-goal top scorer Timo Werner a joy to watch.
+Hugely ambitious and with their sights firmly set on dislodging Bayern sooner rather than later, the arrival of Nagelsmann as head coach at the start of last season was a huge boost for the club.
+They play exciting, entertaining and fast-paced football, and although 28-goal top scorer Timo Werner has left for pastures new, they still have plenty of firepower in the likes of Christopher Nkunku, Emil Forsberg, Dani Olmo and Yussuf Poulsen, as well as new signing Hwang Hee-chan.
+The league's second-best defence last season also boasts one of the Bundesliga's - and Europe's - best young defenders in Upamecano.

 Nickname: Die Königsblauen / Die Knappen (The Royal Blues / The Miners)